AmirShkolnik/DivingCenter/README_v.0.1.md

 ## Forking the Repository

-Here's an original step-by-step guide for forking the "Cups of Joy" project from the GitHub repository located at https://github.com/AmirShkolnik/Cups-of-Joy:
+Here's an original step-by-step guide for forking the "Diving Center" project from the GitHub repository located at https://github.com/AmirShkolnik/Cups-of-Joy:

-1. **Navigate to the Repository**: Open your web browser and visit the "Cups of Joy" repository at https://github.com/AmirShkolnik/Cups-of-Joy.
+1. **Navigate to the Repository**: Open your web browser and visit the "Diving Center" repository at https://github.com/AmirShkolnik/Cups-of-Joy.

 2. **Locate the Fork Button**: On the top-right corner of the repository page, you'll find a button labeled "Fork".
 This button allows you to create a copy of the repository under your own GitHub account.

 3. **Create Your Fork**: Click on the "Fork" button.
 GitHub will prompt you to select the destination account for your forked repository.
 Choose your personal GitHub account or an organization you have access to. click the green button "Create fork".

-4. **Wait for the Forking Process**: GitHub will initiate the forking process, creating a complete copy of the "Cups of Joy" repository under your chosen account or organization.
+4. **Wait for the Forking Process**: GitHub will initiate the forking process, creating a complete copy of the "Diving Center" repository under your chosen account or organization.
 This process may take a few moments, depending on the size of the repository.

 5. **Navigate to Your Forked Repository**: Once the forking process is complete, you'll be automatically redirected to the forked repository's page within your account or organization.
 The URL will reflect the new location of your forked repository.